nextcloud/documentation/developer_manual/digging_deeper/declarative_settings.rst

 Event-based schema registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To register a declarative settings schema using an event system you need to implement event listener for ``OCP\Settings\RegisterDeclarativeSettingsFormEvent``:
+To register a declarative settings schema using an event system you need to implement event listener for ``OCP\Settings\Events\DeclarativeSettingsRegisterFormEvent``:

 .. code-block:: php